 Duron begins a blog to document her family’s journey.
 As news of the blog gets out, everyone has an opinion on how they should be raising C.J..
 Bullies target Chase, C.J.’s older brother, at school.
 The family receives hate mail.
 Still, C.J. also makes other gender-nonconforming friends.
-And the Duron’s get connected with families who have walked the same path they are on and can offer support.
+And the Durons connect with families who have walked the same path they are on and can offer support.

 “We’d learned a lot about our sons and ourselves.
 We’d learned that for the safety of our family, we might have to distance ourselves from certain types of people.
 We’d learned who our real allies were, the people who would, no matter what, support us and join us as we took our journey and raised our gender-nonconforming, possibly LGBTQ son.
 Most important, we’d learned that we weren’t alone.” (p.192).

 Raising My Rainbow is the perfect book to read in a Book Club.
-It would also be good as part of a school’s professional development curriculum.
+It would also be suitable for a school’s professional development curriculum.
 There is a reader’s guide in the back with fifteen reflection questions.
 There is also a section for educators with ten tips to help you and your classroom be more LGBTQ+ inclusive.
 Additionally, there is a list of Twelve Things Every Gender-Nonconforming Child wants you to Know.
 Finally, there is a section of resources helpful for every LGBTQ family and ally.

-At 255 pages and thirty-six chapters, Raising My Rainbow is an easy book to read over a week or so.
+At 255 pages and thirty-six chapters, Raising My Rainbow is easy to read over a week or so.
 At a chapter a day, you could have it read in three weeks.
-However, once you pick it up, you may not want to put it down.
+However, you may not want to put it down once you pick it up.
 If you find yourself wanting more, Lori Duron has a blog and is on social media under Raising My Rainbow.